 Ground realities suggest that changes in technology has been taking place faster than any application for changes in the curriculum reaches the education board.
 This is why it is important that freshers and working professionals regularly upskill by taking organisation or self funded programs to stay employable.

 One many have a thorough knowledge of a specific technology but to be a leader in the area, one should become a true expert in translating business strategies into high impact technological solutions.
 Reskilling helps individuals sharpen their business acumen and analytic skills.

 A lot of leaders in the industry became obsolete after a certain period of time because they did not bother to reskill.
 Reskilling is key to growth in the IT industry.
 It helps one transform technology to meet new business priorities, which is finally what every IT company is looking for.
 Leadership positions are no longer the sole proprietorship of the MBAs.
 When you get into the habit of reskilling at regular intervals, you are most likely going to land yourself in a leadership position!

-Expert skilling: While cross skilling is spreading your skillset breadth wise, expert skilling is going in deep.
-Getting hands-on experience in technology while solving real-world problems under the guidance of industry experts can be very different from just learning the technical know-how on the surface.
+While cross skilling is the spreading of skillset breadth wise, expert skilling is going in deep.
+Getting hands-on experience in technology while solving real-world problems under the guidance of industry experts has been the standard way of learning.
 A thorough expert means a project well taken care of.
-An expert at a technology is seen as an asset to the company.
-Let the job chase you instead.
-Be that expert!
+Experts at a technology is seen as an asset to organisations.

-The scaling in companies is another issue – whether its down scaling or up-scaling, an individual who is cross-skilled, upskilled, expert skilled or reskilled is bound to be a winner!
-IIHT is well equipped to offer all four, take your pick!
+The scaling in companies is another issue – whether its down scaling or up-scaling, an individual who is cross-skilled, upskilled, expert skilled or reskilled is expected to thrive!